gkchestertron/collaborave/README.md

 ***
 ###Collaborave is an online recording/mixing app for music collaboration
 I relied heavily on the mixer.js chrome experiment by Kevin Ennis, as well as the Audio Recorder library by Chris Wilson.

 ##Recording
 ***
 Collaborave uses getUserMedia to obtain a stream from the user's audio hardware.
 I utilized the web worker from the AudioRecorder library to push the audio data into a float array for encoding once recording was finished.
-The app then uploads to an ftp server and saves the url in the main database for use later.
-I only had two weeks to build this, so unfortunately it presently must upload, then re-download the audio.
-I plan on correcting this, since the buffer is obviously available on the front-end before it is ever sent to the server.
-A much better user experience could be easily achieved this way since it would cut wait times when using the app nearly exponentially.
+The app then uploads to an ftp server and saves the url in the main database for use later, while also rerendering the track with the new buffer and wavform.

 ##Playback/Mixing
 ***